onap/vnfrqts-requirements/docs/Chapter8.rst

 R-10716: The VNF **MUST** support parallel and simultaneous configuration of separate objects within itself.

-R-71842: The VNF **MUST** include the field “service or program used for access” in the Security alarms (where applicable and technically feasible).
+R-71842: The VNF **MUST** include the field "service or program used for access" in the Security alarms (where applicable and technically feasible).

-R-54430: The VNF **MUST** use the NCSP’s supported library and compute flavor that supports DPDK to optimize network efficiency if using DPDK.
+R-54430: The VNF **MUST** use the NCSP's supported library and compute flavor that supports DPDK to optimize network efficiency if using DPDK.
 [5]_

 R-03465: The VNF **MUST** release locks to prevent permanent lock-outs when the corresponding <partial-unlock> operation succeeds.